Route 688 - Cotton Hill Road Safety Improvements - Roanoke County

 Craig Moore, P.E.

 The primary purpose of this project is to improve safety by upgrading a section of Route 688 in Roanoke County to meet current design standards.
+These improvements will begin 0.076 mile south of the intersection with Route 221 and end 0.107 mile south of the intersection with Route 934 (Shingle Ridge Road).

 The average annual traffic count on this section of Route 688 is 3,110 vehicles per day.